other Canon camera in my collection

 Rangefinder focusing is controlled by a lever attached to the focus ring, also at the bottom of the camera.
 The selenium meter cell is arranged around the lens - thus automatically compensating for filters.
 The aperture ring is scaled from f16 down to f1.9, followed by an "auto" setting for shutter priority automation.

-The viewfinder features a bright-line, with automatic parallax correction (i.e. the position of the bright-line moves according to proximity to the subject), and a scale showing the meter selected aperture.
+The viewfinder features a bright-frame, with automatic parallax correction (i.e. the position of the bright-frame moves according to proximity to the subject), and a scale showing the meter selected aperture.
 Early models had no aperture scale but used two arrows to indicate over or under exposure.
 A red circle displays to indicate under exposure, and the shutter release button locks.

 There appears to have been three versions of this camera.